flutter/website/src/docs/development/ui/interactive.md

 * A subclass of `State` that contains the state for that widget and defines the widget's `build()` method.

-This section shows how to build a `StatefulWidget`, called `FavoriteWidget`, for the lakes app.
+This section shows you how to build a stateful widget, called `FavoriteWidget`, for the lakes app.
 After setting up, your first step is choosing how state is managed for `FavoriteWidget`.

 ### Step 0: Get ready

-If you've already built the app in [Layout tutorial][], skip to the next section.
+If you've already built the app in [Layout tutorial (step 6)][], skip to the next section.

  1. Make sure you've [set up](/docs/get-started/install) your environment.